DataDog/go-profiler-notes/datadog.md

 - `data[0..n]`: One file field for each profile.
 The filename is always `pprof-data`, and the pprof data is compressed (by Go).

 TODO: Link to a sample payload file.

+## Disclaimers

+I work at [Datadog](https://www.datadoghq.com/) on [Continuous Profiling](https://www.datadoghq.com/product/code-profiling/) for Go.
+You should check it out : ).

+The information on this page is believed to be correct, but no warranty is provided.
+Feedback is welcome!